prettymuchbryce/hellobitcoin/README.md

 It was a learning project for me to learn more about both golang, and the bitcoin protocol.

-This project consists of three main files which each contain the most basic usecase of a major bitcoin components.
+This project consists of three programs which each contain the most basic usecase.

 * keys.go - Generates a public/private key pair
 * transaction.go - Creates, and signs a bitcoin transaction